 – What data models, signalling requirements and protocols are required for Distributed Ledger Technology supported networking?

 – What data models, signalling requirements and protocols are required for cloud and distributed cloud networking?

-– What data models, signalling requirements and protocols are required for computing power networking?
+– What data models, signalling requirements and protocols are required for computing power network?